+Common Reasons For Hissing TweeterHissing from tweeters can be caused by a variety of issues.
+Most likely, it’s either amplifier noise or loose connections in your system.
+It could also be due to defective crossovers or blown diaphragms.
 If the hissing only occurs when music is playing, then its most likely due to an issue with the tweeter itself.
 If this is the case, you need to check all of the wiring and components in your setup for any faults.
 You should also make sure that everything is securely connected and properly grounded.
 If any of these are not up to par, it may result in a hiss coming from your tweeter.

 Ways To Diagnose Hissing TweeterAre you hearing a hissing sound coming from your tweeter?
 It can be incredibly frustrating, not knowing what is causing it.
 Fortunately for you, there are ways to diagnose the problem and get to the bottom of why your tweeter is making that irritating noise.
-Here’s how:
+Here’s how: Measurement & Testing: